jdbateman/Lendivine/README.md

 * MKMapView with annotations displaying a loan image in the annotation callout.
 * Custom animation when loan is selected in the Loans view controller.
 * Persists model data, particularly a user's CartItems.
 * Persists and refreshes Countries in core data to show how initialization performance can be enhanced while ensuring data is synced from the service.
+(We expect such an event to be infrequent in the real world, but here we are interested in the pattern which can be applied to other types of data that might update server side more frequently.
+In our case if a new country is created, or another is dissolved, it will be automatically updated in core data by this code.)
 * Implemented my own disk and memory cache of web image download to enhance performance.
 * Implemented NSURLConnection based networking.
 * Abstracted both REST APIs and the networking layer in separate classes following the separation of concerns design pattern.
 * MVC design pattern.
-*

 ## Build